shreyateeza/Right-Apprise-ML-Intern/README.md

 # Right-Apprise-ML-Intern
-Record of all the work done by me as a Mentee as a part Mentor-Mentee Summer Internship Program by [Right Apprise](https://rightapprise.org)
+Record of all the work done by me as a Mentee as a part of Mentor-Mentee Summer Internship Program by [Right Apprise](https://rightapprise.org)